 - Integration of XSEDE resources into a portal or Science Gateway

-Projects we will not be able to support are those where no member of your team is available to work with the ECSS staff experts, e.g. "I need this code to be parallelized by ECSS staff."
+We do find projects work best when approached collaboratively, therefore we require involvement from the principal investigator's team.
+We are not able to support activities such as a complete handoff of a code for independent parallelization by ECSS staff.
 Also, we will generally not be able to assist with third-party software unless you or we have a developer's license or other collaborative relationship with the authors, or if the software is open-source.

 Here are the five questions to be answered.
 Illustrative examples are provided to clarify the meaning of each question.

 Q1: WHAT DO YOU WANT TO ACCOMPLISH WITH THE HELP OF EXPERT STAFF?
 HAVE YOU ALREADY DONE ANY WORK ON THIS ASPECT OF YOUR SOFTWARE?

 We request ECSS support to improve the parallel efficiency of our major production code, "ABCDcode".
 This application has routinely utilized up to 250 processes for a cumulative run-time of about 300 hours.
 The proposed research requires a 6-fold increase in dataset size which will require the utilization of additional processes.
 In order to maintain an appropriate time-to-solution at least 1,000 processes will need to be utilized.